 Once asked how felt about his life here, he responded: “I am inspired and charmed by the life which surrounds me where I live.
 It could be an unusual sky of billowing clouds or bright sunlight shining through a break in them; fogs mysterious blanket of softness, or mists rising in the bright sunshine following seasonal rains.
 Spider webs illuminated in the grasses by morning dew glinting in the early light of day, or doe’s with their spring fawns grazing in the meadow below our house and gray squirrels leaping about bending down the tree branches; all inspire me to love life.
 To make pictures has been the joy of my life.
 I would gladly begin it all again.”

 Earl Thollander, 1923-2001

-We are proud to welcome you all to share Earl’s life of wonder on Friday, May 8th, 5:30-7:00pm at the Sharpsteen Museum.
+We are proud to welcome you all to share Earl’s life of wonder on NEW DATE TO BE ANNOUNCED, 5:30-7:00pm at the Sharpsteen Museum.
 Wine and appetizers will be served.

 See you then!

 Current Exhibit Showcases Police History